oracle/python-cx_Oracle/doc/connection.rst

 .. attribute:: Connection.password

-   This read-only attribute returns the password of the user which established the connection to the database.
+   This read-write attribute initially contains the password of the user which established the connection to the database.

    .. note::